 The Hard Lessons I’ve Learned from My Daughter’s Ongoing Struggle with Heroin Addiction

 Heroin is an illicit drug, related to opioids, which are highly addictive narcotic painkillers.
 As addiction to opioids rose in the 1990s and early 2000s, new laws made them more difficult to get.
 Many addicts turned to heroin, triggering a new crisis of addiction and overdose.
-People struggling with heroin addiction need professional treatment and support from loved ones to manage this chronic condition and to achieve and maintain sobriety.
+People struggling with addiction need professional treatment at a heroin rehab and support from loved ones to manage this chronic condition and to achieve and maintain sobriety.

 As the mother of someone battling heroin addiction, I have had to learn on the fly and adjust my life to help her.
 My daughter is far from alone.
 In 2017, approximately 652,000 of the 1.7 million Americans struggling with an opioid use disorder were addicted to heroin, an increase from previous years.

 I’m eager to pass on the lessons I’ve learned on this journey, in the hopes of helping other parents or any loved ones of someone struggling with this terrible disease.
 You can never really prepare for it, but if my hard-earned stories can help just a little, I’m glad for it.

 Heroin Addiction Doesn’t Necessarily Look Like What You Think It Looks Like

 Before my daughter’s addiction, everything I knew about heroin came from movies and TV shows.
 I thought heroin addicts were homeless, dirty, and poor.
 I assumed my well-off daughter with a college degree couldn’t possibly be one of these people.